-Chair - C. Keith Bennett
+Chair - Cecil (Keith) Bennett

-LSU Fire and Emergency Training Institute has been offering courses in hazardous materials training for the fire service, law enforcement, and industry since 1980.
+LSU Fire and Emergency Training Institute have been offering courses in hazardous materials training for the fire service, law enforcement, and industry since 1980.
 We were one of the first such training institutions in the country to be recognized in OSHA 29 CFR 1910.120.
 Our course meets NFPA 472, OSHA 29 CFR 1910.120 and EPA 40 CFR Part 311.
 LSU FETI has continued to improve its hazardous materials training methods and besides delivering courses at the Baton Rouge facility, we have several mobile props allowing training to take place at local fire departments and in industrial plants statewide.
 FETI has been delivering courses at no cost to Louisiana municipal fire departments and at a nominal charge to business and industry.

-As reflected in the report below, LSU FETI continues to reach approximately 2000 students a year in all hazardous material discipline levels, including the chemistry of hazardous materials.
-Hazardous material refresher courses continue to be popular, especially for hazmat teams within Louisiana.
+As reflected in the report below, LSU FETI along with the state Police Joint Emergency Training Facility (JESTC) continues to reach over 2000 students a year in all hazardous material discipline levels.
+Hazardous material refresher courses along with 40hr Hazmat tech class continue to be popular, especially for hazmat teams within Louisiana.
 LSU offers certification at all levels which is accredited by two nationally recognized accreditation bodies.

-2013 Training Report
+2014 Training Report